pkgxdev/pkgx/README.md

 ```

 In fact you can construct *virtual environments* of specific tools and
-versions encapsulated and separate from the rest of your system.
+versions encapsulated separately from the rest of your system.

 ```sh
 $ tea +rust-lang.org^1.63 +python.org~3.11 sh